Keeping Up With Mental Health During Stressful Times

-It’s easy to feel overwhelmed by the constant change surrounding this virus, but there are steps we can take as individuals and businesses to slow the potential damage of COVID19, and keep ourselves from going stir-crazy in the meantime.
+It’s easy to feel overwhelmed by the constant change surrounding this virus.
+However, there are steps we can take to slow the damage of COVID19, and keep ourselves from going stir-crazy in the meantime.
 As businesses close their doors all over the country, self-quarantine and working from home are now strongly recommended if not mandated for community health.

 Ideas For Boosting Your Mental Health

 Through all of this, we will continue to relentlessly look on the bright side.
 These times of isolation are actually an incredible social act, a collaborative effort to minimize this pandemic we face.
 As we practice social distancing ourselves, we want to encourage our community to check in with mental health as well as physical health, and practice self-care during this time.